5 Financial Mistakes to Avoid This Holiday Season

 Our ultimate goal is to educate and inform, not lure you into signing up for certain offers.
 Compensation from our partners may impact what products we cover and where they appear on the site, but does not have any impact on the objectivity of our reviews or advice.

-The National Retail Federation reports that consumers are planning to spend an average of $1,007.83 on gifts and other items this season, up 4% from last year.
-Between gifts, office parties, travel, and other obligations that come up this time of year, it’s easy to let your spending run amok.
+Even with so many planning holiday budget cuts this year, between gifts, office parties, travel, and other obligations that come up around this time, it’s easy to let your spending run amok.

 1. Not setting a maximum gift budget